tasmaniski/zend-layout-change/README.md

 *Note: You can define each line in separate module's config: 'module_layouts' => ['Module' => 'layout/layout-name']*

-That's all!

-Now you will have a layout for each module.
+Wish you a very Happy New Year!